ValidMind for model validation 3 — Developing a potential challenger model

 • DESCRIPTION — The logistic regression champion model was subjected to a Minimum Accuracy test to determine whether its predictive accuracy meets the predefined performance threshold of 0.7.
 The model achieved an accuracy score of 0.6136, which falls below the required minimum.
 As a result, the test produced a Fail outcome.

-8. Select the finding you just added to link to your validation report:
+9. Select the validation issue you just added to link to your validation report and click Update Linked Artifacts to insert your validation issue.

-11. Click on the finding to expand the finding, where you can adjust details such as severity, owner, due date, status, etc. as well as include proposed remediation plans or supporting documentation as attachments.
+10. Click on the validation issue to expand the issue, where you can adjust details such as severity, owner, due date, status, etc. as well as include proposed remediation plans or supporting documentation as attachments.

 Evaluate performance of challenger model